Category Archives: 1950 Films

 Handsome Joe innocently stumbles upon her mansion and the two form an eerie relationship ending in tragedy.

-Sunset Blvd. is a famous street that runs through Los Angeles and Beverly Hills, California, and is immediately featured in the film as Joe Gillis, played by William Holden, drives down the street, an unsuccessful screenwriter, whose car is about to be repossessed.
+Sunset Blvd. is a famous street that runs through Los Angeles and Beverly Hills, California and is immediately featured in the film as Joe Gillis, played by William Holden, drives down the street, an unsuccessful screenwriter, whose car is about to be repossessed.

 To avoid men chasing him, Joe pulls into a driveway and hides his car in a garage near a vast yet run-down mansion.
 He is mistaken for a coffin salesman and meets the infamous and creepy Norma and her servant, Max.

 The coffin is for Norma’s pet chimpanzee, who has died.
 Intrigued, and broke, Joe hatches a plot to re-write Norma’s terrible screenplay- and make some money from the aging Hollywood star.
-Norma needs companionship.
-The two, along with Max, embark on a weird relationship based on jealousy, passion, and rage.

 The black-and-white style works extremely well in the film.
 The lighting gives off a mystique of intrigue and film noir.